sandrade25/coding-challenges/README.md

 # coding-challenges for the sake of studying/practicing for FAANG related tests

+## setup:
+- clone repo to your local machine
+- cd into directory
+- run `pip install -r requirements.txt`
+- run `python complete_answers.py` and when prompted press `y`
+- run `pytest`
+  - should see X tests passed. all green.
+All tests passed.
+- run `python revert_worksheets.py` and when prompted press `y`
+- ready to go

 ## Instructions:
 - complete all the worksheets in directory `./worksheets/`